Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source

-\textbf{Effect of Images:} In this study, we observe an increase in image related comments.
-We identified three topics that contain descriptions from users related to visual information \ref{fig:rq2-topic}).
+We identified three topics that contain descriptions from users related to visual information.
 Topic 19 with 71 comments from 34 users and Topic 14 with 47 comments from 24 users include mentions of facial expressions, angry emotions, and unflattering portrayals.
-For example, a user found the text of tweets as mostly unbiased, and explained how portrayed facial expressions of Hillary Clinton was the basis for her judgement: \textit{“While the text didn’t involve much biased words, the usage of certain images of Hillary Clinton depicting her facial expressions in an array of negative emotions showed a biased view, in which the account may have wanted viewers to take that negative emotion they may perceive through her image and unconsciously use it to influence their perceptions of Hillary Clinton herself.”}
+For example, a user found the text of tweets mostly unbiased, and explained how portrayed facial expressions of Hillary Clinton was the basis for their judgment: \textit{``While the text didn’t involve much biased words, the usage of certain images of Hillary Clinton depicting her facial expressions in an array of negative emotions showed a biased view .''}

-Another user provided more similar details about how the images influenced their decisions about tweets related to Emanuel Macron: \textit{“The usage of images shows him in a negative light, with angry and frowning facial expressions.
-There were also phrases used like “pulling no punches” that suggested some bias.”}

-Some users also found a combination of specific language usage with “weirdly close up” and “unflattering” images leading them to believe a source is less credible: \textit{“The texts were mostly bland, except for “...what do you think”, which is a tabloid-like phrase for me.
-Photos were weirdly close-up facial views that were generally unflattering, which makes me wonder a bit about credibility...”}
+Some users also found a combination of text with “weirdly close up” and “unflattering” images leading them to believe a source is less credible: \textit{“The texts were mostly bland, except for “...what do you think”, which is a tabloid-like phrase for me.
+Photos were weirdly close-up facial views that were generally unflattering, which makes me wonder a bit about credibility...”}.
 Another interesting set of comments were about users perceiving the images as not correlating with the tweets: \textit{“Most of the tweets were very normal, but there were a couple that had angry Macron pictures that did not correlate with the headlines presented.”} And \textit{“The majority of tweets were unbiased with their headlines.
 Some of the pictures might have been a bit questionable.”}